hikmahealth/hikma-health-app/README.md

 # Hikma Mobile Application

-This repository contains the client-side code for Hikma Health's mobile application.
-It is an offline-first EHR system designed to run on mobile devices and in environments with limited connectivity.
+The Hikma Health platform is a mobile electronic health record system designed for organizations working in low-resource settings to collect and access patient health information.
+The platform is a lightweight android application that supports offline functionality and multiple languages including Arabic, Spanish, and English.
+The medical workflows are designed to be intuitive and allow for efficient patient registration and data entry in low-resource, dynamic, and mobile settings.
 You can see a user demo here: https://www.youtube.com/watch?v=kTL1OyF63tA

+This repository contains the client-side code for Hikma Health's mobile application.
 The corresponding server-side code is located at https://github.com/hikmahealth/hikma-health-backend.
 Please feel free to file feature requests and bugs at either location.

 Quick Setup (mobile app):
 -------------------------